RyuuXS/Reforestation/README.md

-## I couldn't get a reservation at the library.
-They were completely booked.
+## I used to have a job at a calendar factory but I got the sack because I took a couple of days off.